ScenicFramework/scenic_new/README.md

 ```
 mix scenic.new simple
-# Alternatively if you want a full-feature example application you can run:
+# Alternatively if you want a fully featured example application you can run:
 mix scenic.new.example demo
 ```